Frequently Asked Questions

 The purpose of LexPreLaw is two-fold: to maximize participants’ chances of acceptance into law school, and to explore and develop sustainable models for increasing law school diversity.
 In order to conduct analyses of the impact of the program components, participants must agree to allow AccessLex researchers to observe their law school admission experiences and outcomes.

 LexPreLaw participants are required to submit monthly reports detailing their experiences and outcomes during the law school admission process.
-An online reporting form will be forwarded to participants via email each month, beginning in September 2024 and continuing through August of the following year.
+An online reporting form will be forwarded to participants via email each month, beginning in September 2026 and continuing through August of the following year.
 Participants will complete and submit reporting forms and surveys online.
 The participant research agreement will outline the complete scope of ongoing obligations and responsibilities associated with LexPreLaw participation.

 To receive in-depth assistance with your application materials, you must be part of the Admission Counseling Group.
 All other participants may receive general guidance for application materials through the program but will not receive individualized reviews of materials.
+We explained the various LexPreLaw groups in the Informational Webinar starting at minute 6:08.